Lydia-Tan/Lydia-Tan/README.md

 # Heya!
 I'm [Lydia](https://lydia-tan.github.io/Lydia-Tan/) 👋

-### I'm a second-year computer science student at the University of Michigan.
+### I'm a third-year computer science student at the University of Michigan.
 I love learning and geeking out about all of the things I have yet to explore in the CS world :robot:

 ------